 Information on the Court's procedures relating to assisted dispute resolution and witnesses are available on this site.
-Information on the Court's areas of jurisdiction including bankruptcy, corporations, human rights, and native title can be viewed and downloaded from the Areas of Law section of this site.
+Information on the Court's jurisdiction including bankruptcy, corporations, human rights, and administrative and constitutional law can be found in Guides.

 - Database of cases

 There is a computer terminal which can be used to access court forms or to search the Court’s database of cases.

 You should also approach the enquiry counter if you wish to search a Court file.
 A fee is payable when searching a Court file and for obtaining copies of any filed documents.

 There is wheelchair access to the Court.

 - Waiting areas